seenelf/docker/deploy/readme.md

     - echo "$SSH_PRIVATE_KEY" | tr -d '\r' | ssh-add - > /dev/null
     - echo "$SSH_KNOWN_HOSTS" > ~/.ssh/known_hosts
 ```

-- Create variable in your gitlab project calls `SSH_PRIVATE_KEY` this will contains your runner's private key.
-- Add your runner's public key into `~/.ssh/authorized_keys` on your staging/production server.
-- Use this command to get the host data on your runner

 ```
 // Use the domain name